 Insurance companies take note:

 What ever the case, these new wearable technology accessories are not going to go away.
-With so many questions to be answered, and so much more to come in the next few years from large companies peddling out these wearable technologies, I feel that we are on the brink of a wearable technology revolution.
+There are so many questions to be answered, and so much more to come in the next few years.
+We feel that we are on the brink of a wearable technology revolution.
 Watch this space here for more news.